xubingyue/avocadodb/Documentation/Books/Manual/Administration/Encryption/README.md

 ## Configuration

-To activate encryption of your database, pass the following option to `arangod`.
+To activate encryption of your database, pass the following option to `avocadod`.

 ```
-$ arangod \
+$ avocadod \
     --rocksdb.encryption-keyfile=/mytmpfs/mySecretKey \
     --server.storage-engine=rocksdb
 ```